Their significance for mathematical cognition,

 My thanks to Dima Damen http://www.cs.bris.ac.uk/~damen/, for the invitation to talk about vision at Bristol University, 2nd Oct 2015, which launched this document, and Aviv Keren, for useful comments on earlier versions: https://www.researchgate.net/profile/Aviv_Keren

-Also colleagues, students, and friends over many years, especially Max Clowes (1933-1981) who introduced me to AI and a new way of thinking about vision.
+Also colleagues, students, and friends over many years, especially Max Clowes (1933-1981) who introduced me to AI and a new way of thinking about minds, especially vision.
 See Clowes Tribute.

 A partial index of discussion notes is in

-This was originally intended to be a much simpler document focused mainly on lessons to be learnt from our ability to perceive, think about, and reason about not only what currently exists or is happening in the environment but also what could, could not, or must, exist or happen.
+This paper was originally intended to be a much simpler document focused mainly on lessons to be learnt from our ability to perceive, think about, and reason about not only what currently exists or is happening in the environment but also what could, could not, or must, exist or happen.
 These can be described as modal features of the environment, in contrast with categorical features, that are restricted to what is the case.
 The ability to perceive and reason about modal features can be described as modal competences.
+As Kant recogised, Kant (1781), these competences are essential to ancient mathematical discoveries, which are concerned with what is possible, impossible, or necessarily the case.

-But the nature of the subject matter, including the variety of examples that kept turning up, forced the document to grow considerably beyond the first draft (written October 2015).
+I continued revising the document after giving the talk in Bristol in October 2015.
+The nature of the subject matter, including the variety of examples that kept turning up, forced the document to grow considerably beyond the first draft (written October 2015, in preparation for the talk.)

 Gibson seems not to have noticed that the perceived affordances he discussed are a subset of a broader collection of modal perceptual competences.
 An example is the ability to identify possible and impossible structures and processes in the environment, including necessary consequences that need have nothing to do with the perceiver's needs or interests.
 A necessary consequence of realising the possibility of adding exactly three new buttons to a collection of exactly five buttons, without changing anything else, would be production of a collection of eight buttons.